 There my mother sent me and several of my siblings to St. Mary’s, the Catholic school downtown.
 It was across the street from the state Capitol.
 St. Mary’s was run by Dominican nuns, whose convent was next door.

 I could have objected, but thought better of it.
 Although I had become more or less an atheist, I was also a senior: one year left.
 I figured to keep my head down, get through it, then escape to college somewhere.

 Far away in Rome, a new pope was settling in, replacing the late Pius XII.
 Pius had taken over in 1939, three years before I was born.
-When I thought about Pius, which was rarely, he had seemed like a permanent fixture, as solid as the thick stone walls of the old church in Kansas where I was baptized, as unmoving as the statues there yearning toward their timeless crucified Christ.
+When I thought about Pius, which was rarely, he had seemed like a permanent fixture, as solid as the thick stone walls of the old church in Kansas where I was baptized, as unmoving as the statues there, their arms outstretched, frozen in yearning toward their timeless crucified Christ.